Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 Let's consider the `orders_cfg` in [`my_config.py`](https://github.com/Avaiga/taipy-doc/blob/develop/docs/manuals/core/my_config.py) which configures a SQL data node.

-When read from a SQL data node, Taipy executes the read query and returns the data of the SQL file based on _exposed_type_ parameter:
+When reading from a SQL data node, Taipy executes the read query and returns the data of the SQL file based on the _exposed_type_ parameter:

 -   The _exposed_type_ parameter of `orders_cfg` is undefined, therefore it takes the default value as "pandas".
 Check out [SQL Data Node configuration](../config/data-node-config.md#sql) for more details on _exposed_type_.
 -   The _read_query_ of `orders_cfg` is